didgeoridoo/AUX-Prework-Instructions/README.md

 ### Limitations:
 - No jQuery; raw JavaScript only
-- The address book data must be stored in JSON format
+- The address book data must be stored in JSON format inside your script
 - NO GLOBAL VARIABLES.
 Don't pollute the global namespace

 Sprint 2: Breaking up with a model